Identifying Retail Leasing Talent

 Commentary on Study Impact and Use of Information

 Your next great leasing executive may be in finance or property management.
 Rarely does one witness a retail property manager transferred into a key leasing role.
-Hiring risk is generally the reason for this reticence on the part of management.
-However armed with the (POS) Probability of Success score for Manager, Retail Leasing, you can reduce hiring risk while increasing the scope of your internal selection ratio when posting the position.
+Hiring risk is generally the reason for this reticence on management’s part.
+However, armed with the (POS) Probability of Success score for Manager, Retail Leasing, you can reduce hiring risk while increasing the scope of your internal selection ratio when posting the position.

 You can reduce hiring risk

-Becoming known within the industry as an organization where individuals have the opportunity to break out of functional silos raises your corporate brand identity thereby reinforcing the organization’s image as a great place to work.
+Becoming known within the industry as an organization where individuals can break out of functional silos enhances your corporate brand identity, thereby reinforcing the organization’s image as a great place to work.

 “Understanding what you have”

-We’ve noted in our research that it’s possible and quite likely that your Manager, Retail Leasing is a “high performer” with respect to leasing a stable portfolio, but lacks the behavioral attributes for promotion into the VP Retail Leasing position.
+We’ve noted in our research that it’s possible and quite likely that your Manager, Retail Leasing, is a “high performer” with respect to leasing a stable portfolio, but lacks the behavioural attributes for promotion into the VP Retail Leasing position.
 How do you manage the career expectations of this star performer?

 Manage an employee’s expectations

-The benchmark allows you to manage an employee’s expectations by applying other means of recognizing their importance.
-For instance, with foreknowledge companies are able to structure a performance based compensation and recognition structure that rewards the high performing manager while moderating the individual’s perception that leadership of staff equates to career growth.
+The benchmark allows you to manage an employee’s expectations by using other means to recognize their importance.
+For instance, with foreknowledge, companies can structure performance-based compensation and recognition that reward high-performing managers while moderating the individual’s perception that leading staff equates to career growth.

 “Hiring Process Re-engineering”